cdaringe/webjerk/packages/snapjerk/README.md

   Usage
   // cli only execution
-  $ snapjerk -s /path/to/static-site-directory -d '[{ elem: "body", name: "body" }]' # json or js array
+  $ snapjerk -s /path/to/static-site-directory -d '[{ selector: "body", name: "body" }]' # json or js array

   // using a snapjerk.config.js
   $ snapjerk